edgelesssys/contrast/dev-docs/aks/nested-virt-internals.md

 ### Resource Management

-There's [AKS documentation for resource managment] which explains the basics of how CPU and memory are allocated for a Kata VM.
+There's [AKS documentation for resource management] which explains the basics of how CPU and memory are allocated for a Kata VM.
-The default memory allocation is quite high at 2GiB, which fills up the node pretty quickly.
+The default memory allocation is quite high at 2GiB, which fills up the node fast.
-It's unclear why this deafult is chosen, given that the container limit is added on top of this value.
-Forcing a size with the pod annotation `io.katacontainers.config.hypervisor.default_memory` would be possible, but the annotation would need to be allowlisted in the config setting `enable_annotations`.
+It's unclear why this default is chosen, given that the container limit's added on top of this value.
+Forcing a size with the pod annotation `io.katacontainers.config.hypervisor.default_memory` would be possible, but the annotation would need to be allow-listed in the config setting `enable_annotations`.

-[AKS documentation for resource managment]: https://learn.microsoft.com/en-us/azure/aks/confidential-containers-overview#resource-allocation-overview
+[AKS documentation for resource management]: https://learn.microsoft.com/en-us/azure/aks/confidential-containers-overview#resource-allocation-overview

 <details>
 <summary>Relevant config snippet</summary>